Mercury13/unicodia/README.md

 * Create language directory, edit locale.xml for that language.
 * Download [UTranslator](https://github.com/Mercury13/utranslator).
 New → Translation of *.uorig.
   * If you don’t know English, use other \*.utran file as reference translation.
+* After saving, UTranslator created lang.xml.
+Put it to language directory.
+Or use a symlinking tool to tie these files forever and avoid handwork.
 * Press F12 in Unicodia to reload translation without reopening the entire program.
   * Warning, it reloads strings only; all locales are loaded on startup.
 * When new original arrived: File → Update data, Go → Find warnings → All.